-Fire Drills are conducted by the Campus Security and Residential Hall Staff in a joint effort once each semester.
+The Campus Security and Residential Hall Staff conduct Fire Drills in a joint effort once each semester.
 Residents are provided awareness and prevention information during orientations, and before and after fire drills.

 COM-FSM Security officers are trained in evacuation and equipped only to respond to evacuation measures and suppress fires until the appropriate Emergency / Fire Authorities arrive on the scene of the incident.